emidombek/nomada-photo/docs/README.md

          - The image area is divided into two rows: a row of smaller images with class name "about-small-images" and a single larger image with class name "bottom-image" beneath them.
          - The smaller images are arranged in a row with a gap of 10 pixels between them and are each no wider than a certain width, with each image contained within an img tag with class name "about-small-images img".
 The larger image is twice the width of the smaller images and has a maximum height of 200 pixels, contained within an img tag with class name bottom-image img.

-  Contact Page description of Code and Content:
+  Contact Page description of Code and Content (contact.html):

   - Head: Same content as the Gallery Landing and Destination Pages.

-    - Body: Header and Footer are the same as the Gallery Landing and Destination Pages.
+    - Body: Header (different hero image) and Footer are the same as the Gallery Landing and Destination Pages.

       - Main